tmforum/DataModelDocumentation/docs/EngagedParty/OrganizationIdentification.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/EngagedParty/OrganizationIdentification.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `identificationId` : Identifier
+  - Optional
+- `issuingAuthority` : Authority which has issued the identifier (chamber of commerce...)
+  - Optional
+- `issuingDate` : Date at which the identifier was issued
+  - Optional
+- `identificationType` : Type of identification information used to identify the company in a country or internationally
+  - Optional
+- `validFor` : The period for which the identification information is valid.

--
+  - Optional

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:51 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon